ShreyRavi/ShreyRavi/README.md

 # Shrey Ravi's GitHub ![](https://visitor-badge.laobi.icu/badge?page_id=ShreyRavi.ShreyRavi)

 Welcome to my GitHub!
-Below is a selected repository list of projects I've worked on throughout the years and what technologies I've used.
+Below is a repository list of projects I've worked on and what technologies I've used.
 See my website at [ShreyRavi.com](https://www.shreyravi.com) or my [LinkedIn](https://www.linkedin.com/in/shreyravi/) for more information.

 ## Technical Skills